-Grievant is employed by the West Virginia Military Authority as a System Administrator.
+Grievant is employed by the West Virginia Military Authority as a Trades Specialist 3.
+Grievant filed a grievance alleging harassment.
 Grievant's employment with Respondent is specifically exempted from the grievance procedure by statute.
 The Grievance Board lacks jurisdiction in this matter.
 Accordingly, the grievance is dismissed.